homoroselaps/vscode-git-discussions/README.md

 ### 📍 **Discussion Anchors**
 - Anchor discussions to specific lines with special comment markers: `// [discussion:d-3f9a7c2b]`
 - Language-aware comment syntax (supports `//`, `#`, `--`, etc.)
+- Smart indentation matching when inserting anchors
 - Navigate instantly from sidebar to code location

 ### 🗂️ **Sidecar Repository Storage**
 - Discussions stored as individual YAML files in a separate Git repo
+- Conflict-free structure: each comment is a separate file
 - No commits in your main code repository
 - Easy to version, review, and collaborate on discussions